Feminism and surrogacy.

 As a privileged woman with good fertility and health, I wanted to help to ‘level the playing field’ for someone without my privilege.
 This might have influenced my decision to carry for a gay couple in the middle of the marriage equality debate in Australia.
 Certainly, I have felt very lucky to have been able to make reproductive decisions without many barriers, unlike many gay men, and women suffering infertility.

-But as it turns out, some people who claim to be feminists, are highly critical of all forms of surrogacy.
 I have considered their arguments and reflected on my own experience as a surrogate, and as a surrogacy lawyer.
 While I don’t agree with much of the criticism, I have reflected on how I can help promote best practice surrogacy in Australia, and educate people to make empowered, ethical decisions about international surrogacy.

 .